abhijith-ajayan/Lamp-Wordpress-Installation/README.md

  - Ansible Modules used

     - yum
+    - apt
     - service
     - copy
     - file
     - template
     - unarchive
-    - command
+    - shell

-Create roles for the tasks:
+Creating role for the tasks:
 ---------

 Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 In this project i'm have created lamp role for installation and configuration of below the task.